B & O Supprettes 15-A (rectal)

 Wash your hands before and after inserting the rectal suppository.

+Remove the wrapper before inserting the suppository.
+Moisten the suppository and your finger with water.
 Lie on your back with your knees up toward your chest.
 Gently insert the suppository into your rectum about 1 inch, pointed tip first.

-For best results, stay lying down for a few minutes.
-The suppository will melt quickly and you should feel little or no discomfort while holding it in.
-Avoid using the bathroom for at least an hour after using the suppository.
+Stay lying down for a few minutes while the suppository melts.
+You should feel little or no discomfort.
+Avoid using the bathroom for at least an hour.

 Store at room temperature away from moisture, heat, and light.
 Do not refrigerate or freeze the suppositories.
-Ask your pharmacist how to properly dispose of any unused suppositories that are no longer needed.

-Keep track of the amount of medicine used from each new supply.
-Belladonna and opium is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Keep track of your medicine.
+You should be aware if anyone is using it improperly or without a prescription.